2026 · Novus Stream Solutions (hub)About 12 min readNovus Stream Solutions

 You could check these things at run time — verify links as pages render, warn about missing images in the console — but that is fundamentally the wrong moment, because at run time the error has already shipped.
 The reader is already looking at the broken thing; the best a run-time check can do is notice the failure as it happens to a real person.
 Build time is before the error reaches anyone.
 A check that runs as part of producing the deployable site can refuse to produce it, which means a broken link or a missing image is not a degraded live page but a build that did not happen.
 The error and its discovery move from production to the author’s own machine or the continuous-integration run, which is exactly where you want them.

-This is the same logic as a type checker, extended from code to content, and it depends on the content being checkable in the first place — which is why storing posts as typed code, as described in /product-blog/content-as-code-a-blog-without-a-cms, is what makes a strong gate possible.
+This is the same logic as a type checker, extended from code to content, and it depends on the content being checkable in the first place — which is why storing posts as typed code, as described in Content as code: running a 250-post blog without a CMS, is what makes a strong gate possible.
 When the whole catalog is data the build can iterate over, validating all of it on every change is just code, and the gate can be as thorough as you are willing to make it.
 The deeper point is about timing: the cost of an error scales with how late it is caught, and build time is the earliest practical moment to catch a content error, which makes it the cheapest.

 Make failures specific and fast to fix